Smarsi/Smarsi/README.md

 <br>

-> NOTE : some steps have no link because they were performed within some companies
+> NOTE : Some steps have no link because they were performed within some companies

 *****